 Despite His welcome into Jerusalem six days before, Jesus knew that He was despised and rejected:

 » But I am a worm, and no man; a reproach of men, and despised by the people.
-(Psalms 22:6)
+(Psalm 22:6)

 » Look on my right hand and see, for there is no one who acknowledges me; refuge has failed me; no one cares for my soul.
-(Psalms 142:4)
+(Psalm 142:4)

 Jesus was very much despised.
 Consider that the Eternal Lord, the very Creator of the whole magnificent universe, was regarded as contemptible and worthless!
 We recoil from the idea that our Elder Brother, who gave up so very much for us, should be the subject of the songs of drunkards!